 - Cost is relatively high, compared to brush gear motor.

 - If the operating environment is in a place with a high magnetic field or has been in contact with or close to a high magnetic field, the motor may stop working.
-Because the rotor of the motor is made of permanent magnets, it becomes magnetized only after magnetization.
+Because the rotor of the motor is made of permanent magnets, it becomes magnetized after magnetization.
 The high magnetic field will change the magnetic field of the rotor or eliminate part of the magnetic, thus the motor will not work normally.

 What Are the Applications of Brushless Gear Motor?

 To sum up: the brushless gear motor has the characteristics of small size, light weight, long life, high efficiency, low noise, low vibration, no sparks, high reliability, good stability, strong adaptability.
-With its excellent performance, brushless gear motors can be used for audio-visual products, automobiles, digital cameras, mobile phones, automotive air conditioners, vacuum cleaners, heart pumps, etc.
+With its creditable performance, brushless gear motors can be used for audio-visual products, automobiles, digital cameras, mobile phones, automotive air conditioners, vacuum cleaners, heart pumps, etc.